yanntm/pnmcc-tests/README.md

 # Petri Net Model Checking Competition : Test harness

-This project contains a test harness to submit a tool competing in the MCC to a regression test suite.
+This project contains a test harness to submit a tool competing in the [Model Checking Contest](https://mcc.lip6.fr) to a regression test suite.

 While it should run anywhere we have bash and perl, it is only really tested on linux since these are the contest conditions.